pangeacyber/pangea-multipass/examples/README.md

 For this particular application the token's scope should be at least: `channels:history`, `groups:history`, `users:read`, `users:read.email` to process all public and private channels and access to user emails to check its permissions.

 - `SLACK_ADMIN_TOKEN`: Access token used in the ingestion time.
 System will process all the channels this token has access to.
-- `SLACK_USER_TOKEN`: Token user in inference time.
+- `SLACK_USER_TOKEN`: (Deprecated.
+Use `SLACK_USER_EMAIL` and `SLACK_ADMIN_TOKEN` instead.)
+Token user in inference time.
 It will be used to validate which files returned by the LLM the user has access to.
+- `SLACK_USER_EMAIL`: User email used in inference time.
+This email will be used to validate which files returned by the LLM the user has access to.